 If you got it, flaunt it.
 Wear your hair loud and proud in a big, beautiful fro!

-Embrace the frizz for some va-va-volume or wear your curls sleek and defined, either way, you’re guaranteed to turn heads.
+Embrace the va-va-volume or wear your curls sleek and defined, either way, you’re guaranteed to turn heads.
 How do you like to wear your curly hair?

 Classic Cornrow Braids

 These iconic braids are a great option if you want to look great and keep your hair out of your face.

 Keep it sleek, simple and stylish with this low bun.
 This is a hairstyle that only takes 5 minutes to do (at most!) and can take you from the boardroom to dinner with the girls.
 We love it!

 There’s something elegant about a high bun that we just love.
 Try this elegant and easy high bun for an effortless day or night look.